 “It should also result in better informed decision-making and policy development.
 Overall, it can lead to services that are more appropriate to the user, and services that are more effective and cost-effective.
 This can lead to increased satisfaction with public services.”

 Equality and Human Rights Commission Website April 2020.

 How do we complete an EIA?

-Considering and completing an EIA should be done from the start of the product development process.
-As a result, it will allow us to identify the potential impact of our work on different parts of the community and our workforce.
+An EIA should be considered and completed from the start of the product development process.
+As a result, it allows us to identify the potential impact of our work on different parts of the community and our workforce.

-In order to help complete EIAs, The Commissioner’s Office has a guidance document and templates.
-They take staff through the different steps of the process in order to make sure they consider all needs and requirements.
+In order to help complete EIAs, the OPCC has a guidance document and templates.
+They take staff through the steps of the process in order to make sure they consider all needs and requirements.

 The following is a log of EIAs, which the Office of the Police and Crime Commissioner (OPCC) has completed.

 This table will be updated as soon as practicable when EIAs are approved.